 The WIOD and EXIOBASE models agree that the domestic share of Sweden’s component of the GHG carbon footprint has declined overtime as the hotspots in other parts of the world (notably China and the rest of the world) have increased.

 All models agree that the majority (nearly 90 per cent) of final demand comes from Swedish demand for domestic goods and services, but the footprint hotspots show that Sweden only often only accounts for 40-60 per cent of the impacts, with larger hotspot pressures elsewhere.

+All models agree that the majority of the Swedish value added footprint (over 70 per cent) occurs in Sweden, with the rest of the EU accounting for between 13 and 18 per cent followed by the rest of the world (4-5 per cent).
+In contrast, the environmental and social footprint hotspots show that Sweden often only accounts for 40-60 per cent of the impacts, with larger hotspot pressures elsewhere.

 Despite this agreement, there are also variations between the models, one of the most major being whether the Sweden’s carbon dioxide footprint from the combustion of fossil fuels has increased or declined over time.
 In addition, individual models disagree on the extent to which the footprint pressures occur domestically or externally to Sweden.
 One particular example is the OECD model which reports Sweden as a much larger hotspot of pressure, particularly compared to the rest of the world, for both emissions from the combustion of fossil fuels and employment.
 In comparison, the other models identify larger hotspots in the rest of the world.
 Why these variations may occur have important implications future MRIO development and policy applications.
 Section 4.3 summarises some of these reasons for variations below.